LAST UPDATED: September 18, 2019

-The O'Neal 5 SRS Warhawk Helmet has a polycarbonate/ABS shell construction and a Coolmax liner, which is ultra-plush, removable, and washable.
+The O'Neal 5 series line of helmets feature a polycarbonate/ABS shell construction and a Coolmax liner, which is ultra-plush and both removable and washable for extra comfort.
 The liner and multiple air vents keep you cool and dry by wicking away sweat.
 The helmet meets DOT, ECE 22-05, and AS/NZS safety standards.
 It also includes an adjustable visor.

-What people like most about this helmet is the Warhawk graphics.
-They are really cool and especially appealing to young boys.
-That aside, it's a great ATV and dirt bike helmet overall.
-It fits well and is comfortable and breathable.
+As with most O’Neal products, the 5 series helmet is available in a range of colors and designs to suit all styles.
+The graphics are bold and particularly durable, too.
+That aside, this is a great ATV and dirt bike helmet overall.
+It’s comfortable and breathable.
 It's also super plush and is a very lightweight ATV helmet.
 The helmet makes you feel very secure when you're on your quad, and the air slots keep you from sweating too much.

-Similar to our best pick, this O'Neal helmet may be too small, so you may have to order one size up to ensure it fits properly.
+As with our best pick—another O’Neal helmet—the 5 series model also runs small, so you may have to order one size up to ensure it fits properly.
 The cheek pads are very thick on this model as well and may make your face feel like it's squished inside the helmet.

 - As we’ve already mentioned, ATV helmets should have a snug fit.
 If it glides on without much force, it's probably too large.
 If it goes on easily, it will likely come off easily, which won't protect you during an impact.